Hashtag Web3 Logo

 }

-Practical Insight: The first liquidity provider is special.
-They get to set the initial price of the assets in the pool.
-All subsequent providers must deposit tokens at the current ratio.
+Practical Insight: The first liquidity provider has a unique advantage.
+They set the initial price of the assets in the pool.
+All subsequent providers must deposit tokens according to the existing ratio.

-This is where the x * y = k magic happens.
-A user sends in some _tokenIn and receives _tokenOut.
+The swap function applies the x * y = k principle.
+A user inputs _tokenIn and receives _tokenOut.

 function swap(address _tokenIn, uint256 _amountIn) public returns (uint256 amountOut) {